sony/flutter-embedded-linux/README.md

 - API compatibility with Flutter desktop for Windows and GLFW
   - APIs such as MethodChannel and EventChannel are completely the same with them

+## Documentation
+Documentation for this software is summarised on the [Wiki](https://github.com/sony/flutter-embedded-linux/wiki).

 ## Supported platforms
 This embedder supports x64 and Arm64 (aarch64, ARMv8) architectures on Linux which supports either Wayland backend or DRM backend.

 ### Tested devices
 | Board / SoC | Vendor | OS / BSP | Backend | Status |
 | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: |
 | [Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) | NVIDIA | JetPack 4.3 | Wayland | :heavy_check_mark: |